nitlang/nit/doc/manual/class.md

 -   enums (e.g. `Int` or `Bool`) can only specialize interfaces, cannot have attributes, cannot have constructors, have proper instances but they are not instantiated by the programmer—it means no `new Int`.
 Note that at this point there is no user-defined enums.

 All kinds of classes must have a name, can have some superclasses and can have some definitions of properties.
 Properties are methods, attributes, constructors and virtual types.
 All kinds of classes can also be generic.
-When we talk about “classes” in general, it means all these four kinds.
-We say “concrete classes” to designate only the classes declared with the `class` keyword alone.
+When documentation refers to “classes” , it generally refers to all four kinds.
+The term “concrete classes” is used to designate the classes declared with the `class` keyword alone.

 ## Class Specialization